 Mpho Raborife (@MsRaborife) was born and raised in Dobsonville, Soweto.
 She studied journalism at Rhodes University and completed her Honours degree at the University of the Witwatersrand.
-She is currently the deputy news editor in charge of News24's inland coverage, based in Johannesburg.
+She is currently the managing editor of News24.
 She also serves on Media24's Employment Equity Forum and uses the platform to advocate for redressing the injustices of South Africa's pre-democratic past of unfair exclusion to opportunities based on race.
 To switch off from the busy world of breaking news, she enjoys being active in the outdoors or staying indoors and binge-watching TV shows.

 Azarrah Karrim (@azarrahk) grew up in Johannesburg and did her undergraduate degree in journalism at Rhodes University.
-She graduated with Honours in Journalism from the University of Johannesburg.
-She covers legal matters, social justice and health stories.
+She graduated with Honours in journalism from the University of Johannesburg.
+She covered legal matters, social justice and health stories before she joined the investigative team.
 She likes drinking tea, getting scoops and taking names!